 6.2 The Treasurer shall report to the Assembly of Delegates on the financial state of the

 6.4 Income of the Society includes

-- annual dues
+a) annual dues

-- any grants from States, Departments, Districts
+b) any grants from States, Departments, Districts

 c) any donations by foundations, member societies and other authorized sources

-- any excess revenue from publications
+d) any excess revenue from publications

 f) any other source authorized by laws and rules.

 Article 7 GOVERNANCE

 The International Society of the Rorschach and Projective Methods is governed by the

 The Assembly of Delegates is the final authority of the Society including, but not limited to:

-- the orientation of the society
+a) the orientation of the society

-- election and oversight of the Executive Board
+b) election and oversight of the Executive Board

-- financial policy, including setting of the annual dues
+c) financial policy, including setting of the annual dues

-A majority of delegates shall constitute a quorum.
+Half of the total number of delegates shall constitute a quorum.